LOWER BACK PAIN TREATMENTS

 Muscles

 The natural curves of the spine are the result of the muscles, ligaments, and tendons that attach to the vertebrae of the spine.
 Without these supporting structures, the spine would collapse.
 Also, they support the spine – much like guide wires support the mast of a ship.
-Furthermore, this guidewire system makes up mainly of the abdominal and back muscles.
-The abdominal muscles provide support by attaching to the ribs, pelvis, and indirectly to the lumbar spine.
+Furthermore, this guidewire system is made up mainly of the abdominal and back muscles.
+The abdominal muscles provide support by attaching to the ribs, and pelvis, and indirectly to the lumbar spine.
 The muscles of the back are arranged in layers, with each layer playing an important role in balancing the spine.
-By using these muscles together, Doctors can treat the spine and actually change the curves by bracing, exercising, and surgery.
+By using these muscles together, Doctors can treat the spine and change the curves by bracing, exercising, and surgery.

 Controlling pelvic tilt helps to balance the spine.
 When certain muscles of the back and abdomen contract, the pelvis rotates.
 As the pelvis rotates forward, the lumbar curve increases.
-As the pelvis rotates backward, the curve of the low back straightens.
+As the pelvis rotates backward, the curve of the lower back straightens.
 The rotation of the pelvis is like a wheel centered at the hip joint.
 The muscles of the upper thighs also attach to the pelvis and contraction of these muscles can cause change to the curve of the spine.

 Abdominal Muscles